 Since I haven’t really shopped around for gaming headsets much, the only name that had really come to mind was Turtle Beach, and the one headset I’d used of that didn’t last very long.
 So when Astro showed off their new A50 models, I was interested to see what their product could bring to the table.
 And from the little hands on time I had with it, the answer is quite a bit.

 While the headsets used in the MLG are generally wired (as professional gamers want to eliminate any potential lag that could occur from a wireless product), the A50 is a wireless product.
+This can definitely be a convenience for many normal users.
+You can fully enjoy your music with wireless headphones, with no tangling cables getting in your way.
+The lag, however, may sometimes be a problem.
 While I’m perfectly fine with the idea of wireless, my primary concern would be with lag in sound or interference with other devices in my home.
 While I didn’t get to try it in my own personal environment, there were plenty of cell phones present and there didn’t appear to be any sound lag, which was nice.
 Especially since one of the reasons I dreaded using the Turtle Beach headset was the massive amount of cords that would come out of the thing would constantly be tangled.